Collections U of T Metadata Instructions

 Collections U of T Element Details

-After copying the spreadsheet, begin filling in the spreadsheet for your collection(s) based on the Collections U of T Element Details.
-If you have any questions about any of the elements, contact Collections U of T staff for support.
+After creating your spreadsheet from the ALL FIELDS template, begin filling in the spreadsheet for your collection(s) based on the Collections U of T Metadata Element Details.

 PID/Filename/Identifier Tips